Cholelithiasis (Gallstones)

 Disclosures

-KG declares that he has no competing interests.
+LE declares that he has no competing interests.

-• Cholelithiasis (Gallstones) images
+• Cholelithiasis (gallstones) images

 • Differentials